 If students wish to take advantage of the educational opportunities available at another UC campus, students may become an intercampus exchange graduate student there for one or more quarters.
 Students may take courses on more than one campus of the University during the same quarter.
-Please note that UC Berkeley and UC Merced are on a semester system; all other UCs are on a quarter system.
+Please note that UC Berkeley is on a semester system; all other UCs are on a quarter system.